bacalhau-project/bacalhau/docs/getting-started/workload-onboarding.md

 # Onboarding Your Workloads

-This page describes how to convert your workload into a Bacalhau format.
+This tutorial describes how to convert your workload into a Bacalhau format.
 To migrate your workload, follow the instructions below for the job format you want to use.
-Also, don't forget to check out the examples for more inspiration.
+Check out the examples for more inspiration on this process.

 :::tip